TosbackCgusBridge-Bot/CGUs-versions/Washingtonpost/Privacy Policy.md

 Privacy Policy

-Published: September 13, 2016
+_Published May 2, 2017_

-The WP Company LLC (“The Washington Post”) recognizes the importance of protecting the privacy of your personal information, and we have prepared this Privacy Policy to provide you with important information about our privacy practices.
+WP Company LLC (“The Washington Post”) recognizes the importance of protecting the privacy of your personal information, and we have prepared this Privacy Policy to provide you with important information about our privacy practices.
 This Privacy Policy applies when you use a website, mobile or tablet application, or other online service (collectively, the “Services”) that links or refers to it.
 It does not govern or apply to information collected or used by WP Company LLC through other means.

 This Privacy Policy covers the following: